Fertilizer odor mistook for natural gas in Hershey

 HERSHEY, Pa.
 (WHTM) — There was a false alarm in Derry Township over the weekend as an odd odor caused several people to call 911.

-The Hershey Fire Department received three separate calls, each a half-hour apart Saturday morning reporting an odor of natural gas.
-The fire department believes however, it was fertilizer from a nearby farm.
+The Hershey Fire Department received three separate calls, each a half-hour apart Saturday morning, reporting an odor of natural gas.
+The fire department believes it was fertilizer from a nearby farm.

 “I believe it was milorganite, which is a form of human waste that they compost and use to fertilize fields,” said Emma Rifflard, owner and operator of Hanoverdale Country Store.